-Graphics3’s award-winning pop-up card designs have enabled individuals and businesses to spread joy and excitement through the mail for nearly fifty years, creating countless memories and strengthening millions of relationships.
+Graphics3’s award-winning pop-up card designs have enabled individuals and businesses alike to share the special joy of the season for nearly fifty years.

 “Almost everything that guy ever did makes my head explode.”